 The FX Loop Block doubles as a means to provide an auxiliary output or Input.
-Feeding signal to the [FXL] block routes signal directly to the QUTPUT 2 jacks.
+Feeding signal to the [FXL] block routes signal directly to the DUTPUT 2 jacks.
 This is useful, for instance, to send a fully processed mix to the front-of-house while simultaneously feeding a (real) onstage power amp and speaker cabs.
 See the example on p.
 22 for more details.

-Alternatively, you might use the INPUTS and not the OUTPUTS so the [FXL] block allows a second input signal to enter the grid at any point.
-Instruments with more than 2 outputs (rare but not unheard of) can thus be utilized.
+Alternatively, you might use the INPUTS and not the OUTPUTS so the [FXL] block allows a second input signal to be "injected" on to the Axe-Fx layout grid at any point.
+It is possible to process (discretely) up to four channels of input in this way and have them mixed to a single pair of outputs.